Welcome to our Fall Porch Tour!

-As I mentioned yesterday, I spent a good portion of last week adding fall touches to the front porch.
-We keep the porches tidy throughout the year but I give the wicker furniture, front door, windows, floors, rugs and linens an extra scrub before changing out the decorations from one season to the next.
+As I mentioned in yesterday’s post, I spent a good portion of last week adding fall touches to the front porch.
+We keep the porches tidy throughout the year.
+But, I give the wicker furniture, front door, windows, floors, rugs and linens an extra scrub before changing out the decorations from one season to the next.

 Mums have quickly become one of my seasonal “must haves” and this year I’ve used them throughout the house.
-It took me a while to find white mums but I finally found these at Walmart of all places.
+It took me a while to find white mums.
+But I finally found these at Walmart of all places.
 I know!
 I was kind of shocked too.

-This little picnic basket is a favorite vintage find and is perfect for holding gourds, baby boos, pinecones and a little raffia.
+This little picnic basket is a favorite vintage find and is perfect for holding gourds, baby boos, pine cones and a little raffia.

 It feels just as comfortable having a few friends over as it does having my family over all at the same time.
-It’s fun having both couches filled and the watching the littles running around the yard.
+We love having both couches filled and watching the littles running around the yard or the dogs playing.

 I giggle every time I see this angle because I told my mom I wanted it to look like white mums had exploded on my front porch.